-You need to think about whether air freight is right for you, understand all what’s involved, have the right documentation so your shipment isn’t delayed, and engage a professional freight forwarder to ensure your transaction flows smoothly.
+You need to think about whether air freight services right for you, understand all that’s involved, have the right documentation so your shipment isn’t delayed, and engage a professional freight forwarder to ensure your transaction flows smoothly.

 Step #1: Request quotes and order your product